Stage: Visual processing in awake behaving mice

 Vision and Cognition

 Mice are an increasingly studied animal model in visual neuroscience.
 However, much of the data recorded from mice so far was collected from anesthetized animals.
-We aim to study visual processing in awake mice, while they perform a simple visual task.
-Stimuli will be presented on a screen, to which the animal will be trained to respond differentially with either blinking, licking, or pressing a lever.
+We study visual processing in awake mice, while they perform visual tasks.
+Stimuli are presented on a screen, and the mouse responds by either blinking, licking, running or pressing a lever.
 The first part of the project consists of training the mice on the task and collecting behavioral data.
-In the second part, physiological data will be recorded from primary visual cortex with either extracellular recording or with imaging techniques, while the animal performs its task.
+In the second part, physiological data will be recorded from primary visual cortex with either extracellular recording or with various imaging techniques such as two-photon microscopy, while the animal performs its task.

 If you are interested in this project, please respond by sending 1) a motivation letter, 2) your CV and 3) grades from your bachelor and/or master.

 Thank you for your interest in our lab!